AlexBeuthHS/ASE/README.md

 # Rock Paper Scissor Console Game

 ### I used IntelliJ IDE with Git, GitHub, SonarCloud and Travis CI.
+As I will also state later on this is a java project but the functional part is covered in my clojure example.

 ##  1.UML